 Preserving the past.

-Trustee Jo Scoins is archiving photos and artefacts to place in the new Centre.
-If you have any items, stories, or indeed photos you wish to share, please contact Jo at email@example.com
+Local families, Trustee Jo Davison is archiving photos and artefacts to place in the new Centre, if you have any items, stories, or indeed photos you wish to share, please contact Jo at email@example.com

 Do you have a skill that would be useful in further the project?

 The trustees themselves will manage the Stowey Centre Project build to ensure that costs are kept to a minimum, ensuring it affordable and achievable.

 Therefore, if you have skills associated with large building projects that you feel would benefit the charity, we would love to hear from you!
 Contact Simon Freeman, our Chair firstname.lastname@example.org

 The charity has been awarded a grant from the HPC Small Grants programme to fund new branding and a website and a grant from the Fairfield Trust to go towards planning permission costs.

 To provide match funding for the project, the present Village Hall will be sold on the open market once planning permission has been granted on the new Centre.
 The value of the village hall represents approximately 35% of the build cost of the new Centre.

 Grants will be applied for from various providers such as HPC Open Grants Programme, Football Foundation and Viridor Credits, to name but a few.
 These will provide most of the shortfall.